toddcf/pielcanela2/README.md

   2. Make POLICIES link stand out even when not hovering.
 3. Test flexbox at all screen sizes.
 4. Payments:
   1. Center each payment icon inside its column div.
+(Accomplishing this should make their spacing look right at all screen widths.)
   2. animate.css each payment logo, one after another.

 ### Schedule Now / Contact / Client Forms